ggrit/eJPT/README.md

 # eJPT Study Notes 📘

-Benvenuto nel mio repository dedicato alla preparazione per la certificazione **eLearnSecurity Junior Penetration Tester (eJPT)**.
-Questo repository contiene i miei appunti personali, organizzati e strutturati per aiutare chiunque stia studiando per ottenere questa certificazione.
+Welcome to my repository dedicated to preparing for the **eLearnSecurity Junior Penetration Tester (eJPT)** certification.
+This repository contains my personal notes, organized and structured to help anyone studying for this certification.

-## 📚 Contenuti del Repository
+## 📚 Repository Contents

-- **Introduzione alla eJPT**
-  Una panoramica sulla certificazione, gli obiettivi e il syllabus ufficiale.

-- **Argomenti principali**
+- **Main Topics**
-  - Reti e protocolli (OSI Model, TCP/IP, ARP, DNS, ecc.)
+  - Networks and Protocols (OSI Model, TCP/IP, ARP, DNS, etc.)
-  - Scanning e Enumeration
+  - Scanning and Enumeration
   - Vulnerability Assessment
   - Exploitation Basics
   - Web Application Security
   - Reporting

-- **Risorse utili**
-  Collegamenti a materiale aggiuntivo, come video, articoli e strumenti consigliati.

-## 🛠️ Strumenti Utilizzati
+## 🛠️ Tools Used

-Durante lo studio, ho utilizzato vari strumenti di penetration testing, inclusi:
+During my studies, I used various penetration testing tools, including:
 - `Nmap`
 - `Wireshark`
 - `Burp Suite`
 - `Metasploit`
-- Altri strumenti open source.

-Troverai anche script e comandi utili che ho utilizzato durante i laboratori.
+- Other open-source tools.

+You will also find useful scripts and commands I used in the labs.

-## 🚀 Obiettivo
+## 🚀 Objective

-Il mio obiettivo è quello di creare un repository utile non solo per me stesso ma anche per chiunque desideri un supporto durante la preparazione alla certificazione eJPT.
+My goal is to create a repository that is not only useful for myself but also for anyone seeking support while preparing for the eJPT certification.

-## Come Contribuire 🖇️
+## How to Contribute 🖇️

-Se trovi errori, hai suggerimenti o vuoi aggiungere qualcosa, sentiti libero di aprire una [Pull Request](https://docs.github.com/it/pull-requests) o segnalare un problema nella sezione [Issues](https://docs.github.com/it/issues).
+If you find any errors, have suggestions, or want to add something, feel free to open a [Pull Request](https://github.com/ggrit/eJPT/pulls) or report an issue in the [Issues section](https://github.com/ggrit/eJPT/issues).

 ---